-- I Please pay special attention to any unwanted sounds.
+- ¶ Please pay special attention to any unwanted sounds.
 To a radio audience, coughing is a particular distraction, much more so than to others in the Chapel.
-You are therefore asked to keep any such sounds to an absolute minimum, and to make sure that bags, sticks etc. are placed safely on the floor. - 9 If you have a mobile phone, please double-check that it is turned off.
-The same applies to chiming watches or other devices which are likely to be heard by sensitive microphones. - I Please put your contribution to the collection, which goes to support the work of the Chapel, in the Gift Aid envelope that you will find in this order of service, and add it to the collection as you leave. - In the unlikely event of an emergency requiring us to evacuate the chapel please follow the directions of the stewards, and remain as quiet and calm as possible.
+You are therefore asked to keep any such sounds to an absolute minimum, and to make sure that bags, sticks etc. are placed safely on the floor. - ¶ If you have a mobile phone, please double-check that it is turned off.
+The same applies to chiming watches or other devices which are likely to be heard by sensitive microphones. - ¶ Please put your contribution to the collection, which goes to support the work of the Chapel, in the Gift Aid envelope that you will find in this order of service, and add it to the collection as you leave. - ¶ In the unlikely event of an emergency requiring us to evacuate the Chapel please follow the directions of the stewards, and remain as quiet and calm as possible.

-Finally, I wish you a very Happy Christmas, and add that if you would like to join us for our Christmas Eucharist at 11 a.m. on Christmas Day you will be most welcome.
+Finally, I would like to wish you a very Happy Christmas and invite you to join us for any of our choral services in the future, in particular our Sung Eucharist with Carols at 11.00 a.m. on Christmas Day.